ganeti/ganeti/man/hbal.rst

   in 2-node clusters
 - standard deviation of the ratio of virtual-to-physical cpus (for primary instances of the node)
+- standard deviation of the fraction of the available spindles (in dedicated mode, spindles represent physical spindles; otherwise this oversubscribable measure for IO load, and the oversubscription factor is taken into account when computing the number of available spindles)
 - standard deviation of the dynamic load on the nodes, for cpus, memory, disk and network